core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Challenge-Response Synchronization ## {#ssec-synch-challenge-response}

-A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Section 7.5.2 of {{I-D.ietf-core-object-security}}.
+A server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Section 7.5.2 of {{RFC8613}}.

 That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in {{ssec-verify-request}} of this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with a 4.03 Forbidden response message including an Echo Option, and stores the option value included therein.